 At Tahrir Square in Cairo

-Someone offered to show me where the subway is.
+- Someone offered to show me where the subway is.
 And I let him — even if I already knew where I was going.
-I was very curious where he would take me.
+I was very curious about where he would take me.
 And my hunch was right—to his souvenir shop! 😀

-A shop owner came by while I was waiting for the traffic light to turn pedestrian green.
+- A shop owner came by while I was waiting for the traffic light to turn pedestrian green.
 He asked me if I could write a few sentences recommending his shop even if I didn’t buy anything.
 I wrote, “This shop is cheap and has quality products!”
-After I wrote my “recommendation”, he offered me a tea but I declined politely and had to say “sorry” a million times before he finally “released” me. 😀
+After I wrote my “recommendation”, he offered me tea but I declined politely and had to say “sorry” a million times before he finally “released” me. 😀

 At the Citadel in Cairo